 ELIMINATE LUBRICATION-RELATED FAILURES WITH CORE®

-Keep your gear drives running efficiently — and free of ferrous metal contamination — with Philadelphia Gear’s CORE® system.
+Keep your gearbox running efficiently — and free of ferrous metal contamination — with Philadelphia Gear’s CORE® system.

 Short for Continuous Oil Rescue Equipment, this breakthrough technology removes contaminants as small as one micron, reducing damage and preserving your equipment and peace of mind.